Svalorzen/AI-Toolbox/README.md

 implementing an easy-to-use interface which should be hopefully extensible to many problems, while keeping code readable.

-Current development includes MDPs and related algorithms.
+Current development includes MDPs, POMDPs and related algorithms.
 This toolbox has been developed taking inspiration from the Matlab MDPToolbox, which you can find [here](http://www7.inra.fr/mia/T/MDPtoolbox/).